KiwiKid/LocationOfInterestExplorer/README.md

 ```

 Screenshot mode system:
 This allows the app to display a custom appearance when generating a screenshot image.
 Triggered with the "?sm=preview" query string param.
+The screenshot mode is used by the API.

 Image API:

 e.g:
 https://nzcovidmap.org/api/image/loc/dunedin

-I'm looking at extending this image API and allowing integration with NZCovidMap
+I'm looking at extending this image API and allowing integration with NZCovidMap via image tags

 (Planned)